notwaldorf/tensorflow-experiments/README.md

 This example trains an LSTM on some house prices data from Zillow, using an LSTM -- I didn't build the model from scratch, and I used either the prebuilt one from `tensorflow.js` or from the Keras model in `python`).
 Training is done for 100 epochs.

 I tried to
 keep the code between js/python as similar as possible, which means the python code might look a little suspect (this is also helped by the fact I've basically never written python until this code)

 ## Results tl; dr
 The training data is historical house prices for the top 11 cities on Zillow (267 data points for each city).
 I held back the last data point as the `output`, and used the other 266 for the LSTM `input`.
 The LSTM has 60 hidden units, and is trained for 100 epochs (1 episode per epoch).

+All the tests were ran on the same MacBook Pro.

 |  | Initializing model (ms) | Total training (ms)  | Inference (ms)|
 | ------------- | -------------------:| ---------:| ----------:|